martinagabrielli/mjml-email-retsina/README.md

 # mjml-email-retsina

-An email for Retsina wine build with mjml framework.
+An email for Retsina wine built with mjml framework.